vanzonr/mds/template/template.md

 date: DATE
 ---

-# Introduction Section
+# Level 1 Heading = Section

-## A slide
+## Level 2 Heading = Slide

-The file `template.md` contains an example of how to use markdown to:
+This file, `template.md`, contains an example of how to use markdown to:
 . . .
   * create a slide
   * create a section